yewstack/docs/src/advanced-topics/optimizations.md

 }
 ```

 But we can go further!
-This is six lines of boilerplate can be reduced down to one by using a trait and a blanket implementation for anything that implements `PartialEq`.
+These six lines of code can be rewritten as just a single line by defining a trait and writing a generic implementation for any type which implements [`PartialEq`](https://doc.rust-lang.org/std/cmp/trait.PartialEq.html).

 {% code title="neq\_assign.rs" %}
 ```rust